 However, many shock collars have only one or two settings, which means they don’t need different voltages.

 Voltage determines how strong the electric current passes through a dog’s body.
-A device emitting 300-500 volts should be enough to stop nuisance barking and other problematic behaviors in most cases.
-If you want to train your pet, start with low-intensity levels and gradually increase the power of your animal doesn’t respond well to mild stimulation.
+A static level device emitting 300-500 volts should be enough to stop nuisance barking and other problematic behaviors in most cases.
+If you want to train your pet, start with low-intensity levels and gradually increase the correction levels if your animal doesn’t respond well to mild stimulation.

 This will help them get accustomed to the electric shock without getting hurt.
-For your dog to get used to the collar, it may take several days to several months.
+For your dog to get used to the collar, ann learn to follow your basic command it may take several days to several months.
+Its recommended to always start from the lowest level and then gradually move to the upper levels.

 As they get accustomed to it, you will be able to use a higher current level and achieve better results in less time.